vsbuffalo/dotfiles/.vim/README.md

     brew install vim
     brew install macvim --env-std --override-system-vim

+Note that to use [YouCompleteMe](https://github.com/Valloric/YouCompleteMe), we need to use MacVim, or the Vim binary packaged with MacVim.

 ## Installing Vim Plugin Prerequisites

 These must be manually installed.
 First, is